sunnatTuychiyev/Mazzaly_backend/README.md

   timestamp date so old records still appear correctly.
 - Days without traffic are still shown with zero visits so the chart always covers the last week.
+- The site visit chart appears on `/admin/statistics/` and summarizes the previous seven days of traffic.
 - You can retrieve the running totals via `GET /analytics/visits/count/` which returns overall and today's visit counts.
 - **Verification Status** – doughnut chart of verified vs unverified users